mish-n/PA4/README.md

 # PA4
-A java swing project for sql database
+A java swing project for sql database specifically the sakila database